dibyendumajumdar/dmr_c/README.md

 * We are now able to build on Windows, Linux and Mac OSX.
 However there are platform specific limitations - see below for details.
 * The LLVM backend has had many fixes and is able to compile real programs.
 See details below for what works and what doesn't.
+* The NanoJIT backend is now able to handle a reasonable subset of C, although it is not yet as well tested as the LLVM backend.

 ## News
 * Sep-2017 - a lot more functional NanoJIT backend